Internal Event Policies

 All events must be scheduled in accordance with a list of restrictions, within reasonable boundaries of discretion, which include:

-- The College maintains an exclusive catering contract with Sodexo Dining Services.
-All food services, whether sold or provided gratis as part of the event, must be provided by or with the consent of Sodexo Dining Services.
+- The College maintains an exclusive catering contract with Parkhurst Dining.
+All food services, whether sold or provided gratis as part of the event, must be provided by or with the consent of Parkhurst Dining.

 - Requests to serve alcohol must be reviewed and approved by the Office of Campus Events and Conferences.
 No alcoholic beverages may be brought in or carried out of any event at the College.
 No event will serve students alcohol.
 Exceptions may require the approval of the President’s Office.
 The College reserves the right to limit the amount of alcohol served and to restrict locations and time when alcohol may be served in association with approved events.